sujith-eag/vu-library/docs/java/java_core/05_arrays/02_for_each_strings.md

 ___

-#### Strings are Immutable
+### Strings are Immutable

 The contents of a String object are immutable.
 That is, once created, the character sequence that makes up the string cannot be altered.
+String reference variables may, of course, change the object to which they refer.
+It is just that the contents of a specific String object cannot be changed after it is created.

 This restriction allows Java to implement strings more efficiently.

+>[!note]
-When you need a string that is a variation on one that already exists, simply create a new string that contains the desired changes.
+>When you need a string that is a variation on one that already exists, simply create a new string that contains the desired changes.
 Unused String objects are automatically garbage collected.

-String reference variables may, of course, change the object to which they refer.
-It is just that the contents of a specific String object cannot be changed after it is created.

-The substring( ) method returns a new string that contains a specified portion of the invoking string.
+The `substring( )` method returns a new string that contains a specified portion of the invoking string.
 Because a new String object is manufactured that contains the substring, the original string is unaltered, and the rule of immutability remains intact.

 `String substring(int startIndex, int endIndex)`